Math 502 Preparations

 What is the Accuplacer Assessment?

 Accuplacer assessments provide you and Granite State College with useful information about your academic skills in mathematics to ensure readiness for college-level math classes.
-The assessments can be taken up to three times and includes two areas: arithmetic and elementary algebra.
+Each assessment can be taken up to three times and includes two areas: (1) arithmetic and (2) quantitative reasoning, algebra, and statistics.
+The exam consists of 20 multiple choice questions for each test.
+Assessments are not timed, so you can work at your own pace.

 The results of your assessments will be used by your Academic Advisor to help you determine your course selection.
 It is important that you do your best on these tests so that you will have an accurate measure of your academic skills.